captn-nick/MSFS-Mod-Selector/README.md

 A simple manual solution is to manually copy only the mods you want to use at one time before starting the simulator.

-The Mod Selector assists you in this by **automating the selection process**: it allows you to easily group mods by type and (for world enhancements which would be most mods) by continent, country, and even by city.
+The Mod Selector assists you in this by **automating the selection process**: it allows you to easily group mods by type and (for world enhancements which would be most mods) by continent, country, and even by city as well as by aircraft type (for aircraft mods).

 Here’s how this works:
 * You must register each mod once with the Mod Selector.